jangroth/aws-certification-notes/solutions-architect-professional.md

   * Establish “trust" connections with on-premises AD
 * **Active Directory Connector**
   * Directory Gateway (proxy) to redirect to on-premises AD
-  * Users are managed on the on-premise AD
+  * Users are managed on the on-premises AD
 * **Simple Active Directory**
   * AD-compatible managed directory on AWS
-  * Cannot be joined with on-premise AD
+  * Cannot be joined with on-premises AD
 * <a href="https://docs.aws.amazon.com/directoryservice/latest/admin-guide/what_is.html" target="_blank">Documentation On AWS</a>

 <a name="3_5_2"></a>